 Health and social care offers an opportunity to develop knowledge and understanding of different aspects of the care sector.
 It will also extend students’ skills and promote independent learning.
 This vocational course links directly to the world of work, and is ideal for anyone interested in pursuing a career in care or nursing.

 The qualification consists of three components that give learners the opportunity to develop broad knowledge and understanding of health and social care at levels 1 and 2.

-- Health and wellbeing – students look at the factors that have a positive or negative influence on a person’s health and wellbeing.
-You will learn how to use this information to design an appropriate plan for improving someone’s health and wellbeing, including short and long-term targets.
+Health and wellbeing – students look at the factors that have a positive or negative influence on a person’s health and wellbeing.
+Students will learn how to use this information to design an appropriate plan for improving someone’s health and wellbeing, including short-and long-term targets.
 Additionally, learners will explore the difficulties an individual may face when trying to make these changes.

 How will I be assessed?

 - External assessment, including the completion of a key task set by BTEC

 Future pathways and careers